aristocratos/btop/CONTRIBUTING.md

 * Purely cosmetic changes won't be accepted without a very good explanation of its value.

+* Submissions where the majority of the code is AI generated must be marked with [AI generated].

+* "Vibe coded" PR's where it seems like the author doesn't understand the generated code will be dismissed.

 ## Formatting

 ### Follow the current syntax design